The Best Pre- & Post-Workout Nutrition For Women Who Want To Maximise Results

 The Bottom Line

 Eating the right foods before and after exercise can help optimise exercise performance and improve recovery.
-The recommended pre-workout meal should include complex carbohydrates, moderate protein and healthy fats, while the post-workout meal should consist of a mix of carbohydrates, protein and foods rich in antioxidants.
+The recommended pre-workout meal should include complex carbohydrates, moderate protein and healthy fats, while the post-workout meal should be a mix of carbohydrates, protein and foods rich in antioxidants.
 Proper hydration is also essential for optimal performance.

 FAQ